The Best of Croatia:

 We still have all morning to enjoy strolling through Korcula Island, before we hop on a catamaran** for a 2.5 hour trip along the Dalmatian Coast to Split.
 After we check-in, it’s time for a guided tour.
 We’ll start along Split’s pretty waterfront promenade, known as the Riva.
 Then stroll to Diocletian’s Palace, a fortress-like imperial residence at the center of Split Old Town.
 Once home to thousands, the UNESCO-listed remains include more than 200 buildings.
 Walk by Peristyle Square, the Cathedral of St Duje and the Roman Temple of Jupiter.
 As we wander, listen to our guide as we dip into historical tales of the extravagant Emperor Diocletian.
 Learn, too, how the palace was featured in the hit HBO TV series Game of Thrones.
 After, continue to Republic Square (Prokurative), a Mediterranean-style plaza lined with striking neo-Renaissance buildings, and pass by the Ivan Meštrović Gallery.
 Then, we’ll navigate our way through the historical town’s narrow passages and hidden streets back to Riva, where our tour concludes.

-Day 7: Trogir, Sibenik, prosciutto making, lunch on a farm
+Day 8: Trogir, Sibenik, prosciutto making, lunch at the “Peace Cafe”

 Day 9: Homeward bound.